Canadian Federation of Students: 2008

 In March 2008, students at four campuses (Cape Breton University, Simon Fraser University, Kwantlen University-College, and Graduate students at University of Victoria) held votes to leave the CFS.
 The negative media coverage of the CFS was one of the reasons listed by the Kwantlen Student Association representatives for calling the votes.
 Members at CBU, the SFU and the UVic (graduate students) voted to leave.
 CFS representatives did not participate in the Cape Breton referendum, noting that the CBUSU failed to give proper notice.
 Fellow CFS members from other campuses participated in the Simon Fraser vote to leave CFS, but then national chairperson Amanda Aziz stated that problems with the voting process could result in the outcome not being recognized by the CFS.
-The SFU referendum, overseen by J.J.
-McCullough, saw a successful turnout with 67% of students voting to leave the CFS; though contested, it was finalized in 2012.
+The SFU referendum, overseen by J. J. McCullough, saw a successful turnout with 67 per cent of students voting to leave the CFS; though contested, it was finalized in 2012.
 The UVGSS result was not contested by the CFS.
 The Canadian Federation of Students petitioned the BC Supreme Court to postpone the Kwantlen referendum after Kwantlen Students Association representatives hired Schiffner Consultants to run the vote (contrary to CFS bylaws but in accordance with KSA standard operating procedures).
-Then-KSA chairperson Laura Anderson claimed that the Federation was attempting to stall the vote, but the court granted the CFS the injunction and the vote to leave CFS was rescheduled for April 2008.
+Then-KSA chairperson Laura Anderson claimed that the federation was attempting to stall the vote, but the court granted the CFS the injunction and the vote to leave CFS was rescheduled for April 2008.
 Three weeks after the referendums at SFU and UVic (graduate students), Kwantlen students voted to remain members of the CFS.

 In the fall of 2008, the largest bilingual student association in Canada, the Student Federation of the University of Ottawa, re-joined the CFS.
 However, in December 2018 the SFUO will no longer be recognized as a student union by the Universities governing bodies, following a termination of their agreement.